Family Education Rights and Privacy Act & Disclosure of Education Records

 • graduation date

 Please Note: Students have the right to refuse to allow any or all such information about the student to be designated as directory information.
 Students can log in to My.RIC and update their FERPA restrictions for directory information.
-Otherwise, students must notify the Records Office in writing of such a request.
+Otherwise, students must notify the Registrar's Office in writing of such a request.

 Common Scenarios to Consider